O-stack7/stripe-saas-platform/README.md

 ## What I Learned Building This

-The most valuable thing wasn't the code — it was the decisions.
+The most valuable thing wasn't the code, it was the decisions.
 Choosing Express over Custom accounts, destination charges over separate charges and transfers, EUR-to-EUR architecture to eliminate FX fees.
 Each decision has a reason and a tradeoff.

-I also hit real problems along the way — idempotency key expiry causing duplicate Stripe objects across sessions, German KYC verification requiring specific test tokens that took real debugging to discover, currency mismatch between platform and
+I also hit real problems along the way, idempotency key expiry causing duplicate Stripe objects across sessions, German KYC verification requiring specific test tokens that took real debugging to discover, currency mismatch between platform and